 Clearly define what type of audience you would like your brand to attract.
 Trying to appeal to everyone is not always good idea.
 Distinctive brand personalities succeed because they don’t try to be all things to all people.

-Image is how the marketplace perceives you; identity is who your really are.
+Image is how the marketplace perceives you; identity is who you really are.
 The two go hand-in-hand.
-Focusing your efforts on brand personality first creates the foundation for a well thought-out brand strategy that will not only reflect who you are, but give you the essentials to reach the people you want to reach.
+Focusing your efforts on brand personality first creates the foundation for a well-thought-out brand strategy that will not only reflect who you are but give you the essentials to reach the people you want to reach.

 Tip #2: Take cues from the brands that stay on top.